usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

   --undirected [True|False]
                         When True, specify graph as undirected.
                         (default=False)
-  --label LABEL         The label for the reachable relationship. (default:
+  --inverted [True|False]
-                        reachable)
+                        When True, and when --undirected is False, invert the source and target nodes in the graph. (default=False) --label LABEL         The label for the reachable relationship. (default: reachable)
   --selflink [True|False]